 Nervous about enrolling your child in a sport?
 Don’t fret … you are not alone!
 But where do you begin?

-Before enrolling your child, there are some things to look for … and realize that there’s no “best” first sport; there are plenty of sports all kids can enjoy.
+Before enrolling your child, there are some things to look for.
+First, realize that there’s no “best” first sport.
+There are plenty of sports all kids can enjoy.
 You’ve heard how Tiger Woods learned golf from his dad at the age of 3, and you’ve seen Serena Williams’ 3-year-old daughter learning tennis.
 But where should your child start?
 For many parents, the first sport they’ll sign a child up for will be T-Ball or soccer.
 But many kids start with basketball or the sport most favored by the parent.

 No matter what you choose, put playful learning at the middle of the experience and you’re sure to have a great time.

 Many children are introduced to a variety of sports before even learning to read.
 And while many preschoolers are ready for organized team sports, getting your child started should be about enjoyment.

 If your 3- or 4-year-old wants to try T-Ball, scope out a team to watch together and see if it resonates.
 Or take a look at soccer — it’s an easy first sport because it’s a big ball and easy to start with for kids just developing coordination.
 First team sports should teach your child about listening, waiting, turn taking, following directions, being physically active, and most importantly, it should encourage your child to have fun!

 Coach Brandon Clement, a certified personal trainer and Iron Kids instructor at the Lakota YMCA, recommends making your child’s first sports experience as fun as possible.

 “I recommend parents encourage their child to try different sports and let your kid choose what sports they play,” he says.